mlflow/mlflow/docs/source/search-syntax.rst

 MLflow Tags
 ~~~~~~~~~~~

 You can search for MLflow tags by enclosing the tag name in double quotes or backticks.
-For example, to search for the name of an MLflow run, specify ``tag."mlflow.runName"`` or ``tag.`mlflow.runName```.
+For example, to search for the name of an MLflow run, specify ``tags."mlflow.runName"`` or ``tags.`mlflow.runName```.
+You can find a list of searchable tags at :ref:`MLflow tags <system_tags>`.

-.. note:: Search on Databricks does not support searching for a user (``tag."mlflow.user"``).
+.. note:: MLflow on Databricks does not currently support searching for a user (``tags."mlflow.user"``).

 .. rubric:: Examples

 .. code-block:: sql

-  tag."mlflow.runName"
+  tags."mlflow.runName"

 .. code-block:: sql

-  tag.`mlflow.parentRunId`
+  tags.`mlflow.parentRunId`

 Comparator